Orland-L/EmailSender/README.md

 To send an email using the ASP.NET Web front end, just start the application and go to the route /Home/Email(ie. https://localhost:7190/Home/Email), and fill out a simple send email form as shown below:
 ![Send Email using Front end](https://i.imgur.com/vzKF8oV.png)

+**Note**: In order to use/test the API and web application, it is necessary to specify the values `Host`, `Email` and `Password` fields in appsettings.json, section `EmailSettings`.
+Otherwise, the email server will fail authentication and emails will not be sent.

 ## Downloads/Installation
 Simply use Git clone or download the zip file from the master branch.
 The repo contains a solution file, you may simply open it with Visual Studio 2019/2022, and build the solution.
 Finally, you may debug the project EmailSenderWeb to see how the library/API work in action.